-Benchmark name MSCI Emerging Markets (Net Return) Benchmark definition The index measures the performance of the large and mid capitalisation equity segment across emerging markets countries.
+Benchmark name iBoxx EUR Overall (Total Return) Benchmark definition The index measures the performance of investment grade bonds denominated in EUR.
 Use of the benchmark as an investment universe.
-In general, the financial instruments of the sub-fund are mostly contained in the index.
-However, investments outside the index are permitted, in determining risk levels / parameters, to compare performance, to calculate the performance fee for some share classes.
-For share classes in currencies other than the currency of the sub-fund, another corresponding index may be used in order to calculate performance fees as applicable (see "Performance fee" below) and/or Divergence of portfolio composition from the benchmark As the sub-fund is managed actively, it does not aim to invest in each component of the index nor to invest in the same proportions as the components of the index.
-In normal market conditions, the expected tracking error of the sub-fund will be moderate to large, namely between 2% and 6%.
+In general, the issuers contained in the sub-fund portfolio are mostly contained in the index.
+However, investments outside the index are permitted, in determining risk levels / parameters, to compare performance, to calculate the outperformance fee for some share classes.
+Divergence of portfolio composition from As the sub-fund is managed actively, it does not aim to invest in each component of the index nor to invest in the same proportions as the components of the index.

+the benchmark In normal market conditions, the expected tracking error of the Sub- fund will be limited to moderate, namely between 0.4% and 1.5%.
 This measure is an estimation of the divergence of the sub-fund's performance compared to the performance of the benchmark.
 The greater the tracking error, the greater the deviations from the index.
 The actual tracking error depends in particular on market conditions (volatility and correlations between financial instruments) and may therefore differ from the expected tracking error.
-Benchmark provider MSCI Limited The benchmark index is provided by MSCI Limited which, since Brexit, is an entity which is covered by the transitional provision in Article 51(5) of Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) No 596/2014.
+Benchmark IHS Markit Benchmark Administration Limited provider This benchmark is provided by an entity authorised with the ESMA in accordance with article 36 of the Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) No 596/2014.
 The Management Company has adopted robust written plans to cover the cases where the publication of the benchmark index has been stopped or where major changes in that benchmark have occurred.
 The Board of Directors of the SICAV, based on these plans, may choose another benchmark, if appropriate.
 Any such change of benchmark will be reflected in an updated Prospectus.
 Such plans are available free of charge, upon request, at the registered office of the Management Company.